-- 6.59.6.58.
+- 6.59.
 The licensing authority recognises that hackney carriages and/or private hire vehicles are ubiquitous, are found and seen everywhere throughout the country at all times of day and night, in any location.
 As a result, the presence of such vehicles generally goes unnoticed and/or does not elicit any interest or curiosity; particularly when contrasted against the unexpected presence of a van in the early hours of the morning.
 As a consequence of this, the licensing authority recognises that such vehicles can provide the ideal transportation system for different forms of contraband and/or illicit activities, including but not limited to, drugs, guns, illicit alcohol or tobacco, prostitutes, vulnerable adults and/or children who may be at risk of, or are being, abused.
-The licensing authority notes that the use of a licensed vehicle is, in part, a function of the control and responsibility of the vehicle proprietor. - 6.60.6.59.
+The licensing authority notes that the use of a licensed vehicle is, in part, a function of the control and responsibility of the vehicle proprietor. - 6.60.
 As the law allows it absolute discretion as to whether to grant a hackney carriage or private hire vehicle licence, the licensing authority will seek to ensure that vehicle proprietors are safe and suitable to have such control and responsibility for a licensed vehicle.

-6.61.6.60.
+6.61.
 Disclosure & Barring Service (DBS) Disclosures

-6.62.6.61.
+6.62.
 The licensing authority recognises the Disclosure and Barring Service (DBS) as the legitimate body to provide access to criminal record information through its disclosure service for England and Wales.

-6.63.6.62.
+6.63.
 The frequency of DBS disclosure checks

-- 6.64.6.63.
+6.64.
 Subject to any exemptions, the licensing authority will require applicants, and anyone named as a person with a financial interest on any application for a hackney carriage and/or private hire vehicle licence to submit a new and suitable disclosure from the DBS on application (whether for renewal or first-time grant).
-NB: Third party non-refundable fees may be payable for DBS services. - 6.65.6.64.
+NB: Third party non-refundable fees may be payable for DBS services.

+6.65.
 However, given that an individual's criminal and similar background status can change at any point, the licensing authority may require a DBS disclosure and/or associated status checks to be undertaken at any time it is considered reasonably necessary.

-6.66.6.65.
+6.66.
 Suitability of DBS disclosures and exemptions

-- 6.67.6.66.
-In seeking to promote its public safety and safeguarding objectives, the licensing authority will only accept original basic DBS disclosure certificates dated within 1 calendar month of the application date. - 6.67.
-In recognition that the majority of vehicle proprietors also hold a hackney carriage and/or private hire drivers' licence with the licensing authority and given the fitness and propriety considerations for the grant of a driver's licence, the licensing authority will not require a DBS certificate from any vehicle proprietor applicant, who at the time of the application holds a hackney carriage and/or private hire drivers licence issued by them. - 6.68.
-Where a vehicle proprietor or person with a financial interest is a company whose interest is as the provider of a temporary replacement vehicle (arranged through an insurance provider) or a lease or finance company enabling the purchase or hire of the vehicle, who has no direct control or involvement with the operation of the vehicle as a hackney carriage or private hire vehicle, no DBS certificate will be required for the Directors of that company.
+- 6.67.
+In seeking to promote its public safety and safeguarding objectives, the licensing authority will only accept original basic DBS disclosure certificates date within 1 calendar month of the application date. - 6.68.
+In recognition that the majority of vehicle proprietors also hold a hackney carriage and/or private hire drivers' licence with the licensing authority and given the fitness and propriety considerations for the grant of a driver's licence, the licensing authority will not require a DBS certificate from any vehicle proprietor applicant, who at the time of the application holds a hackney carriage and/or private hire drivers licence issued by them.